-The board-designated endowment of \$1,942,244 is also subject to an annual spending rate of 5% as described in Note 11.
+The board-designated endowment of \$2,005,676 and \$1,942,244 as of August 31, 2020 and 2019, respectively, is also subject to an annual spending rate of 5% as described in Note 11.
 Although the Foundation does not intend to spend from this board-designated endowment, other than amounts appropriated for general expenditure as part of the board's annual budget approval and appropriation, this amount could be made available if necessary.